Be-Secure/BLIman/Getting_started.md

 1. Open your terminal
 2. Make sure you have installed bliman by running, `bli help`
-3. Load the genesis file.
-Run

-   `bli load`

-4. Run the below command.
+3. Run the below command.

    `bli initmode lite`

-5. Next step, you can launch the lab.
+## Install the lab

+1. RUn the below command
+   `source $HOME/.besman/bin/besman-init.sh`
    `bli launchlab`